UniversalDependencies/docs/_qfn/index.md

 * For other verbs `VERB` is used
 * `DET` is used as a determiner in front of a noun (phrase).
 These include 'de', 'het'/'it', 'een'/'in'.

+### Features
+* There are no annotations for morphological features in this release.

 ---

 ## Syntax

 * The standard dependency relations are used.
 Included subtypes are `aux:pass` for passives, `compound:prt` for particle verbs , `flat:name` for multiword proper names, `nmod:poss` for possessive, `nsubj:pass` for passives and `obl:tmod` for a temporal modifier.
+* As the data in the Fame treebank is transcribed spoken speech, some sentences seem to have a 'non-standard' ending.
+For this we use the `orphan` relation.
+If possible `orphan` is attached to the root.
+If this results in a validation error we attach `orphan` to the highest node available.
+* The subject is identified as the entity that performs an action.
+Objects are the entities that receive the actions and indirect objects are recipients.

 ---